humanapp/ferry-tidbyt/README.md

 * `AWS_ACCESS_KEY_ID`
 * `AWS_ACCESS_KEY_SECRET`

-    If you're using AWS Secrets Manager, include these in your `env.json` and store the rest in AWS.
+    If you're using AWS Secrets Manager, include the above in your `env.json` and store the rest in AWS.

 * `VESSELWATCH_APIKEY`